An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices

 The kernel function $K$ entering in the model \eqref{eq:model} is a crucial modelling ingredient that determines the dependence structure in the model.
 Ideally, $K$ should be chosen to reflect the various stylized facts of electricity prices, but still be tractable enough to facilitate the computation of required model quantities, such as moments and derivative prices.
 It is well-documented that properly de-seasonalized electricity prices are stationary in time, and in all of the following we therefore impose the conditions of Corollary~\ref{cor:ambit_stationary} on the kernel, entailing that $K$ is of convolution type in time.
 We note that all model computations simplify immensely whenever $K$ is \emph{separable} in the sense that

 as all quantities involving $K$ essentially split into a product of a temporal and a spatial part.
 Unfortunately, it is likely more realistic that the temporal and spatial parts interact in a non-linear way, prompting the need for a non-separable kernel.
 This issue is related to that of non-separable covariance functions, which is a well-known problem within random field theory and is e.g. discussed in \textcite{CressieNoel1999CoNS}.
-In the following, we shall outline two procedures for selecting an appropriate kernel function $K$, first parametrically and then semi-parametrically.